The most common pushchair faults, you should know about as a new mum

-In a recent publication (June 11th, 2020),ConsumerAffairs, a non-governmental agency in the United States reported:
+For example, on June 11th, 2020,ConsumerAffairs, a non-governmental agency in the United States reported:

 ‘’Island Wear of Ocean City, Md., is recalling about 940 Umbrella strollers.
 The strollers violate the federal Carriages and Strollers Safety standard as the location of the restraint system creates a large gap between the restraint and the seat.
 The child can slip through the gap, posing a fall hazard’’.

-The best way to explain it to you effectively, is to revisit my pushchair experiences in my stroller story, because the pushchairs I told you about, best describe the features of a faulty pushchair.
+The best way to explain the faults to you effectively, is to revisit my pushchair experiences in my stroller story, because the pushchairs I told you about, best describe the features of a faulty pushchair.

 In telling you the story about my pushchair experiences, I narrated the difficulties I encountered with some pushchairs I owned, and my nightmarish interaction with my friend’s red and black pushchair.